cjacker/opensource-toolchain-stm32/README.md

 There are some baremetal demos in this repo for stm32f1/f4/h7 (what I have when written this tutorial), you can take these demos as reference.

-## Official SPL / EVT /DemoSuite
+## Official SPL / EVT /Demo Suite

 Part vendors will provide a standard peripherals library for each part model or a part family.
 ST STM32 call it as 'SPL', WCH CH32F call it as 'EVT' and GigaDevice GD32F call it as 'Demo Suite'.
-They all have the similar project structure and organization, all are very similar to STM32 'SPL'.
+They all have the similar project structure and organization, and all are very similar to STM32 'SPL'.

 **Note:** stm32 'SPL' was deprecated serveral years ago by stm32cube. it's recommend to use Cube/HAL with stm32 instead of 'SPL'.